4d/docs/docs/web-studio/web-studio.md

 2. Click the CSS icon in the tooltip and enter a name for the new CSS class
 3. Click **Export**

 This exports the style of the element as a local CSS class.
 Now it appears as a choice in the Styles library and in the property list, and you can apply the class to other elements on your canvas.

+Note that only the [overridden properties](#overriden-properties) are exported as a CSS class.

 #### Editing a class